-6.3.5 OTHER PUBLIC FUNDING
+4.3.5 OTHER PUBLIC FUNDING

 Successful Applicants must disclose all other commitments for funding with the initial CDBG-DR application to DED at the time of application and/or upon receiving any additional commitments of funding following application to DED.
-Consistent with requirements pertaining to the "duplication of benefits," this includes any other assistance in connection with DR-4420 that has been or is expected to be received for the project.
+Consistent with requirements pertaining to the "duplication of benefits," this includes any other assistance in connection with DR-4420 that has been or is expected to be received for the project.8 See also Section 10.5.4: Duplication of Benefits.

-DED will conduct a subsidy layering review as part of the underwriting process for any project that includes other public subsidies.
-Using its underwriting criteria, DED will assess the project and may require changes to the transaction to ensure that cash flows to the owner/developer are not excessive.
-Changes may include a reduction in CDBG-DR, reductions in the rents being charged to tenants, requirements that excess cash is deposited to an operating reserve, or increases in annual payments on the CDBG-DR.
+DED will conduct a subsidy layering review as part of the underwriting process for any project that includes other public subsidies to ensure the overall public investment in the project is reasonable and does not result in undue enrichment.
+Using its underwriting criteria, DED will assess the project and may require changes to the transaction to ensure that returns and cash flows to the owner/developer are not excessive.
+Changes may include a reduction in CDBG-DR award, reductions in the rents being charged to tenants, requirements that excess cash is deposited to an operating reserve or increases in annual payments on the CDBG-DR loan.